Compositions: Sing an Australian story (43)

 Devil Run Wild

-Come on a wild ride in honour of the largest marsupial carnivore living in the world - The iconic Tasmanian Devil.
-Paul worked with scientists and conservationists to inspire this unique piece that brought the house down in 2006 at Hobart Choral Fest and has since become the voice of the plight to save the Tassie Devil.
+Come on a wild ride in honour of the largest marsupial carnivore in the world - The iconic Tasmanian Devil.
+Paul worked with scientists and conservationists to inspire this unique piece for the 2006 at Hobart Choral Fest..

 Dreaming in the Sky